taylorpoe/framework-guides/AppleTV/setting-images.md

      }).config({
          includes: [
-             'galleryData.js'
+             'galleryData.js',
+             'apple-tv.css'
          ]
     });

 Note the syntax above.
-The `galleryData.js` file is loaded before our component, so the `imageData` array is now accessible to our application.
+The `galleryData.js` and `apple-tv.css` files are loaded before our component, so the `imageData` array is now accessible to our application and the CSS styles are applied.

 Within your state object replace the empty `srcs` array with a reference to image data: